moogacs/docs.buf.build/docs/breaking/overview.md

   rules into logical categories.
 While we recommend using the `FILE` set of breaking rules, `buf` allows you to easily understand and select the exact set of rules your organization needs.

-- **File references**. `buf`'s breaking change detector will produce file references to the location of the breaking change, including if a reference moves across files between your past and current file versions.
-For example, if a field changes type, `buf` will produce a reference to the field.
-If a field is deleted, `buf` will produce a reference to the location of the message in the current file.
+- **File references**. `buf`'s breaking change detector produces file references to the location of the breaking change, including if a reference moves across files between your past and current file versions.
+For example, if a field changes type, `buf` produces a reference to the field.
+If a field is deleted, `buf` produces a reference to the location of the message in the current file.

 - **Speed**. `buf`'s [internal Protobuf compiler](../build/internal-compiler.md) utilizes all